shawn-lindberg/sandman/README.md

 ### Hand Control

----> I think a photo showing the cable connected from relay to hand control would be useful, especially for hardware ignorant people.
 You can solder wires from each relay directly to the pads of each hand control button, but we like using a cable like this [DIN-12 Male-Female Cable](https://www.digikey.com/en/products/detail/amphenol-ltw/M12A12ML-12AFL-SB002/9932279) instead.
 The cable can be cut in half and then one half can be connected to the relays and the other soldered into the hand control.
 This makes it much easier to disconnect and reconnect if needed and since the cable assembly we have been using can screw together it can be very secure.
 By modifying the hand control in this way, we are essentially simulating button presses and controlling the bed through the hand control.
 This has the advantage that it works with controllers that have more complicated logic built in, but is not necessary for all types of beds.